dopeboy/curriculum-2.0/units/10-versioncontrol/lessons/1-git/README.md

 ### Closing

-Today you learned about jQuery.
-This is important because jQuery enables us to dynamically interact with our HTML and CSS.
-Next, we will do a jQuery project.
+Today you learned about Git.
+This is important because Git is an essential tool for working on code in a team setting.
+Next, we will do a Git based project.

 #### Homework